The library owes its smooth operation to a collaborative effort, and each of our eager staffers contributes in their own way.

-Jason Morales; aka: The Tech Guru is a resident of Otterbein with his wife and two daughters.
-A gaming enthusiast, Jason plays an important role in keeping the library up today with today’s technology and digital services.
+The Tech Guru of the library, Jason is a resident of Otterbein with his wife and three daughters.
+A gaming enthusiast, Jason plays an important role in keeping the library up to date with today’s technology and digital services, and catalogs all the new at the library.
 We appreciate Jason’s enthusiasm for the library.
-Unfortunately, he was this year’s ‘victim’ at the library’s annual murder mystery dinner, in February.
+Unfortunately, he was the ‘victim’ at the library’s annual murder mystery dinner, in February 2016.

 2017 Board Members

-Jamie Wilson- You will know me in one of two ways.
+You will know me in one of two ways.
 You are either my cousin or a customer at Fellure Foods, where I had worked part time.
-I was born a Hoosier in Terra Haute, my parents quickly thereafter, moved us 4 miles from Speedway.
+Born a Hoosier in Terra Haute, my parents quickly thereafter, moved us 4 miles from Speedway.
 When I finished grade school.
 14 years later, we moved again to Ft Wayne, where I graduated from High School, married and lived for three decades.

 A divorce after 18 years was the catalyst for the gutsiest move of my life; leaving family, friends and everything I knew behind to move to Reno, Nevada in October of 2000.
 I loved Reno and have wonderful memories from there.
 But the distance from family and all the events I missed, started tugging at my heart.

 I relocated to this area Easter Sunday, 2012, and am now living the dream in Otterbein, Indiana!

 I’ve got a diverse employment background spanning 40 years to include purchasing, office management, customer service, accounts payable, accounts receivable, human resources, logistics, inventory & quality control, safety administration and was a business owner for 10 years back in the 90’s.